AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 AWS Startup Guide
 ==================================================================

-Welcome.

 This guide walks you through the 3 steps to launch the controller instance.
-When complete, you'll be ready for your first use case.
+When complete, you'll be ready to deploy use cases.

   |3-step|